 The science that makes Infinity Jars so effective in preserving organic matter is the fact that they’re made of tinted ultraviolet glass.
 The darkness blocks out harmful visible light rays, which quickly degrades organic material.
 However, because the tint is ultraviolet it also lets in two beneficial light rays that have been proven to extend the shelf life of organic matter for as long as 2 years.

 If you’re in the market for attractive and long-lasting containers, I recommend you purchase Infinity Jars.

-Infinity Jars provided me with free product to try in exchange for this review.
+Infinity Jars provided me with samples to try in exchange for this review.
 However, all opinions are my own.